waitzShigoto/kc_blog/content/en/2021-02-19-android-kt-rxjava-.markdown

 ---
 layout: post
+title: >-
-title: "Android Development - RxJava with Network Requests: Implementing Token Refresh and Retrying Network Requests"
+  Android Development - RxJava with Network Requests: Implementing Token Refresh and Retrying Network Requests
-date: 2021-02-19 21:37:48 +0800
+date: '2021-02-19 21:37:48 +0800'
 image: cover/ea-website-rxjava-cover-photo-new-1.png
-tags: [Android]
+tags:
+  - Android
-categories: Android實作
+categories: AndroidDev
 permalink: /android-kt-rxjava
+excerpt: >-
-excerpt: "This article will introduce how to use RxJava to implement token refresh and retry network requests, which will help improve the user experience of the application."
+  This article will introduce how to use RxJava to implement token refresh and retry network requests, which will help improve the user experience of the application.
 ---

 ## Introduction